Programs and Partners

 How do I host a WAR party?
 Will it cost me anything to host a party?

-Hosting a party is a wonderful way to support WAR, Int’l and our partners as we create circles of protection and hope around wounded and at-risk women.
+Hosting a product event is a wonderful way to support WAR, Int’l and our partners as we create circles of protection and hope around wounded and at-risk women.
 Product sales are essential to the work of rescuing and restoring those at-risk.
 Every $300 dollars in sales supports a woman in a safehouse for one month!
-Hosting a party requires no financial outlay on your part—we even pay shipping costs—and our friendly and helpful Party Central staff will assist you every step of the way.
+Hosting product requires no financial outlay on your part—we even pay shipping costs—and our friendly and helpful Party Central staff will assist you every step of the way.
 They can be reached at (616) 855-0796, or you may visit warinternational.org/host-a-party for more information.

 How can I use my business or my professional skills to assist WAR, Int’l in the fight against trafficking?

-There are a number of ways that businesses can get involved in the war on trafficking.
-For more information on any of the following opportunities, please contact us at 616-855-0796 or email@example.com:
+There are many ways for businesses to get involved in the war on trafficking.
+For more information on any of the following opportunities, please contact us at email@example.com: or 616-855-0796.

-- Host some of our product and/or brochures.
+- Host our product and/or brochures.
 Stores, doctors’ offices, spas, school stores, and camps have hosted our product on a wholesale basis.

 - Shop for corporate gifts for your employees at one of our boutiques or our online store.